oceanprotocol/ocean.py/READMEs/publish-flow-restapi.md

 1. Setup
 2. Alice publishes the API asset
-3. Alice makes the API asset available for free, via a dispenser
+3. Alice creates a faucet for the asset
-4. Bob consumes the API asset
+4. Bob gets a free datatoken, then consumes it

 Let's go through each step.